patrickfav/density-converter/README.md

 ## Limitations & Known Issues

 * There is no specific support for Android 9-patches ([see this project](https://github.com/redwarp/9-Patch-Resizer))

+## Possible Future Features

+* change SVG source resolution to max needed resolution so no upscaling is needed
+* 9-patch support

 ## How to build